siberoloji/siberoloji.github.io/content/en/blog/engineering/ai/2024-10-10-ai-vs-human-intelligence-whats-the-future-of-human-ai-collaboration.md

     - artificial intelligence
 translationKey: ai-vs-human-intelligence-whats-the-future-of-human-ai-collaboration
 ---
 In recent years, the rapid advancement of Artificial Intelligence (AI) has sparked intense debate about its potential impact on human work and society.
 As AI systems become increasingly sophisticated, questions arise about the future relationship between human intelligence and AI.
 Will AI replace human workers, or will it augment and enhance human capabilities?
-In this blog post, we'll explore the future of human-AI collaboration, discussing how AI might complement human skills and examining its potential effects on various job sectors.
+In this article, we'll explore the future of human-AI collaboration, discussing how AI might complement human skills and examining its potential effects on various job sectors.

 ## Understanding AI and Human Intelligence